NEONScience/NEON-Data-Skills/tutorials/Other/GEE/1_intro_aop_gee/1c_plot_sdr_spectra.md

 // Display the SDR image
 Map.addLayer(soapSDR_RGB, {min:103, max:1160}, 'SOAP 2021 Reflectance RGB');

-// center the map at the lat / lon of the site, set zoom to 12 Map.setCenter(-119.25, 37.06, 12);
+// Center the map at the lat / lon of the site, set zoom to 12 Map.setCenter(-119.25, 37.06, 12);
 ```